dogweather/forkful/content/en/java/getting-started/starting-a-new-project.md

 ---
 date: 2024-01-20 18:03:37.633006-07:00
-description: "Starting a fresh Java project is like setting up a new canvas for your\
-  \ masterpiece.
-Programmers kick off new projects to turn ideas into functional\u2026"
+description: "How to: Let's get to it.
+We'll create a simple Java project using the\
+  \ command line and compile and run a classic \"Hello, World!\" program.
+First, make\
+  \ a\u2026"
 lastmod: '2024-03-13T22:44:59.973048-06:00'
 model: gpt-4-1106-preview
-summary: Starting a fresh Java project is like setting up a new canvas for your masterpiece.
+summary: Let's get to it.
 title: Starting a new project
 weight: 1
 ---